ali-aka-ahmed/journal/journal/default.md

 But then I combined it with ChatGPT, using the same system prompt (baked into this app) to reflect back on my ramblings.

-And it’s led to real breakthroughs — overcoming survivor’s guilt, leaving my last company, and just knowing out what actually matters to me as I continuously figure out the next chapter of life.
+And it’s led to real breakthroughs — overcoming survivor’s guilt, leaving my last company, and just knowing what actually matters to me as I continuously figure out the next chapter of life.

 Using this app is quite simple: